metamath/lamp-guide/docs/index.md

 looks exactly as in the example.

 > Now press unify (the multiple-connected dots symbol).
 Since there
-> was no specific statement selected, it will try to justify all statements.
+> was no specific step selected, it will try to justify all steps
-> Metamath-lamp will succeed in finding a justification for our new statement,
+> Metamath-lamp will succeed in finding a justification for our new step,
 > so it will show a green checkmark next to our new statement.

 #### Showing these expansions are equal